-Food Sanitation is an everyday job to avoid food contamination.
-No one and nothing should be left behind and all functions and operations must be involved in sanitation.
-This commitment is vital to prevent foodborne illnesses, control pathogens, explain eminent food safety specialists Anurag Mishra and Nuno F Soares.
+Cleaning and Sanitation is an everyday job in a food facility to avoid food contamination.
+No one and nothing should be left behind and all functions and operations must be involved in sanitation of a food facility.
+This commitment is vital to prevent food-borne illnesses, control pathogens, explain eminent food safety specialists Anurag Mishra and Nuno F Soares.

 In 2010, as a result of numerous sanitation and temperature control problems, Sangar Fresh Cut Produce induced 10 cases of listeriosis, after ingestion of chicken salad and prepackaged, diced celery only.
 Five people deceased in consequence of this incidence.
 All Sangar products were recalled as it seemed likely that other fresh vegetable products would have become contaminated.